 - Analyze product performance and competitive analysis.

-- Suggest the creation of new products or new product features based on consumer research results and consumer demands.
+- Suggest creating new products or new product features based on consumer research results and consumer demands.

 - Assist in the launch of new products.